Loading

 $33,350.00

-+$4,850.00 in hidden fees and additional charges surfaced by the scan.
++$4,850.00 in fee exposure and additional charges found by the review.

 Flat venue administration charge added on top of the base rental with no services clearly tied to it.